Skip to main content

 Project and proposal ownership

-• understand whether the group is still in proposal mode or already operating as an approved project
+• understand whether the group is still forming, waiting for group approval, in proposal mode, or already operating as an approved project

 • keep the project context, team context, and required deliverables visible